FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/IoTAgent-UL/1.5.2/README.md

 > `sudo nodejs mqtt_broker.js`

-You can check the connection to database:
+You can check the connection to Mongo DB database with these commands:

 > `mongo`